 - Alimony received under decrees or court orders made after Dec.
 31, 2018

-- Gifts (although they might be taxable to the giver)
+- Gifts (although gifts totaling more than $15,000 might be taxable to the giver)

 - Lawsuit proceeds representing payment for pain and suffering

 - Most healthcare benefits

 You don’t have to enter most of these income sources on your tax return, but even if you do have to make note of them on your returns, they should not be subject to tax.

 Not all income sources are clearly taxable or non-taxable—some fall into a “maybe” category.